PowerTower25/nsfbbt/README.md

 `ibmcloud target --cf`
 `ibmcloud cf push`

+To run locally you can use
+'mvn spring-boot:run'

 Turn in:
-Zip File - with all files
-Readme.md - How to build, deploy, run
+Zip File - with all files available at https://github.com/sutherlandpb/nsfbbt/archive/master.zip Readme.md - This file: How to build, deploy, run
-Slide deck
+Slide deck - https://bbtnsf.mybluemix.net/ppt.html live or download https://bbtnsf.mybluemix.net/Business-Connect-X-press-Presentation-v4.pptx